 Remember, taking your children to get vaccines is an act of love.
 You are protecting them from something much worse than the pain of the shot.

 After the vaccines

-When you get home, try to comfort your child and realize that she may be more tired or cranky than usual.
-She may want to be held more and may be sore in the arm or leg where the shot was given.
-You can give your child a pain reliever as directed by her doctor.
+When you get home, try to comfort your child and realize that they may be more tired or cranky than usual.
+They may want to be held more and may be sore in the arm or leg where the shot was given.
+You can give your child a pain reliever if directed by the doctor.
 If the area where the shot was given is red, tender or swollen, you can use a cool wet cloth on the area.
-You can also give your child a lukewarm sponge bath if she has a fever.
-Give your child plenty of fluids and be aware that she may be less interested in food over the next 24 hours.
+You can also give your child a lukewarm sponge bath if they have a fever.
+Give your child plenty of fluids and be aware that they may be less interested in food over the next 24 hours.

 Watch your child for signs of a reaction from the vaccine including a rash, prolonged fever, or unusual behaviors.
 If you have any reason for concern, call your child’s doctor who can tell you what to expect and what to do.